ItsJiran/LifebookApp_FrontEnd/README.md

 The web application was split up into [FrontEnd](https://github.com/ItsJiran/LifebookApp_FrontEnd) and [BackEnd](https://github.com/ItsJiran/LifebookApp_BackEnd). why i split it up instead of monolithic is because i want to build SinglePage Application so it act like real application, no reloading for switching between pages..

-You can see the application in the following video :
+You can see the application in this following video : https://youtu.be/KWsCn52xOEc

 **TechStacks** : ReactJs, Laravel, MariaDB, Webpack, Tailwind, EditorJs..